peymanprd/peymanprd/README.md

 ### Hi there 👋

-- 💼 I’m currently working as a freelancer
+- 💼 I’m currently working as a freelance designer/developer
-- 🌱 I’m currently learning UX/UI Design
+- 🌱 I’m always a learner
 - 📫 How to reach me: Email.